DanielBrill20/spotify-pixel-art-display/README.md

   }
 ]
 ```
-As you can see, the last image is often 64 x 64.
-If you have a 64 x 64 LED panel, this is perfect!
+As you can see, the last image is often 64x64.
+If you have a 64x64 LED panel, this is perfect!
 To minimize image processing slowdowns and unnecessary resizes, the server starts with the smallest image, checks its size (provided by the JSON response), and only resizes if needed based on the panel dimensions and desired pixel art resolution.
 In essence, it uses the smallest usable image.
-It will never attempt to scale a picture up to dimensions.
+It will never attempt to scale an image up to dimensions.

-Furthermore, in testing, some album covers either crashed the firmware code or caused distorted images on the matrix.
-A couple of problematic albums I found were JAY-Z’s The Black Album and Gunna’s a Gift & a Curse.
+Furthermore, in testing, some album covers either caused crashes or distorted images on the matrix.
+A couple of problematic albums I found were JAY-Z’s "The Black Album" and Gunna’s "a Gift & a Curse."
 The problem?
 These albums, despite dimensions stated by the API response, are not actually square.
-For a “64 x 64” image, dimensions were typically a few pixels short in one dimension.
+For a problematic “64x64” image, dimensions were typically a few pixels short in one axis.
 The fix?
-To avoid stretching the album art, I opted for padding the edges with off pixels and centering the image.
+The server does a sanity check on the actual image dimensions before sending data.
+If problems arise, it centers the image and pads edges with black pixels, avoiding stetched album art.

 To explain the observed issues, the firmware would crash because it was attempting to read more bytes from the HTTP request than where sent.
-In the few cases of distorted, almost “twisted” looking images, images were too narrow.
+In the few cases of distorted, almost “twisted” looking images, images were too narrow (meaning short in the x direction specifically).
 Image bytes are stored in a 1D array, not 2D.
-Images are drawn from left to right, top down.
-If an image is 60 pixels wide, but being drawn to the 64 x 64 matrix, the image bytes are just read sequentially from the buffer.
-So, the last 4 pixels on the first row will be filled with data meant for the first 4 pixels on the second row.
-This will leave 8 would-be-empty pixels on the second row (4 from the narrow image, 4 from the bytes “moved” to the first row).
+Images are drawn from left to right, top to bottom by reading sequentially from the buffer.
+If an image is 60 pixels wide, but being drawn to the 64x64 matrix, the last 4 pixels on the first row will be filled with data meant for the first 4 pixels on the second row.
+This will leave 8 "would-be-empty pixels" on the second row (4 from the narrow image, 4 from the bytes “moved” to the first row).
 These 8 pixels will be filled with the data from the first 8 pixels of the third row.
 As you can see, this effect compounds, and the image appears to twist.

 ### Backend Server Uses a Single Requests Session for ESP32 Communication
 The server uses Python’s `requests` library for inter-device communication.
-By using only one persistent requests session, TCP/TLS handshakes and mDNS lookups happen once at the start of the connection between devices.
+By using only one persistent requests session, TCP/TLS handshakes and mDNS lookup happen once at the start of the connection between devices.
 Each subsequent POST request can avoid these time-intensive operations, significantly reducing data transfer time and improving matrix responsiveness by roughly 10x.

 ### Firmware Defaults to a Negative Clock Phase
 In initial matrix testing, my display had significant ghosting and was occasionally shifted by 1 pixel.
 My specific hardware has a negative clock edge, which is easily addressed by the DMA library.
-In fact, [here’s their much better documentation on the issue]( https://github.com/mrcodetastic/ESP32-HUB75-MatrixPanel-DMA?tab=readme-ov-file#:~:text=Clock%20Phase,is%20commented%20out).
+In fact, here’s their much better [documentation on the issue]( https://github.com/mrcodetastic/ESP32-HUB75-MatrixPanel-DMA?tab=readme-ov-file#:~:text=Clock%20Phase,is%20commented%20out).

 ### Wi-Fi Initialization is Blocking
-This is true for any ESP-IDF project.
-However, by default, the various steps required in Wi-Fi AP configuration happen asynchronously.
+By default, the various steps required in Wi-Fi AP configuration happen asynchronously.
 Since I immediately set up an HTTP server after, which relies on a connected Wi-Fi network, server setup can silently fail if Wi-Fi initialization is not complete.
 For this reason, this project uses [FreeRTOS `xEventGroupWaitBits`](https://freertos.org/Documentation/02-Kernel/04-API-references/12-Event-groups-or-flags/04-xEventGroupWaitBits) to make Wi-Fi initialization blocking.

 ## Future Improvements
 1. Migrate from an HTTP server to WebSocket for communication between the backend server and ESP32 server.
 Response time is already near-immediate, but WebSocket will improve error handling and detecting when one device is offline.
 For example, there is no need to poll the Spotify Web API if the ESP and matrix are powered off.